...

 ACOA,

 1988.
-Study to classified the systems professionals in the Maritimes.
+Study to classify the systems professionals in the Maritimes.

 Reviewed the cost structure of distribution in Canada and in the Maritimes.